 Build Healthy Habits

 No, I’m not saying to go out and party.
-What I am saying is that to not burnout, you have to take breaks from work.
+I am saying that to not burnout, you have to take breaks from work.
 You cannot expect to live medical studies 24/7 and maintain proper mental health.
 You must take time for yourself.

 Becoming a doctor is such a wonderful and rewarding goal.
 I wish you all the best on your journey to get there!